luguenth/mautic-deutschepost/README.md

 To register, you need a valid [TRIGGERDIALOG Client ID](#before-start), which is provided in the Mautic settings after installing this bundle.

+####Breaking Changes
+If you need to use this plugin for a Mautic-2.x-Installation you need to download the Version-Release 1.x of this plugin.

 ## Installation

 To install the plugin for Mautic, the following steps are necessary